 Power systems are in a process of unprecedented transformation: demand control, many small supply units, renewable energy, and new electrification.
-Grid infrastructure must meet this transformation: a new operation and a new planning are needed to guarantee a sustainable system development.
+Grid infrastructure must meet this transformation: a new operation and new planning are needed to guarantee a sustainable system development.

 The new response from the grid will be at the lower voltage levels: for operation and planning, the complexity will increase as the grid dimensionality explodes and uncertainty rises.
 At INESC-ID we do research in this new complexity and develop new control, operational and planning concepts and approaches to deal with that power system transformation.

 This project considers networked Cyber-Physical Systems (CPS) in which it is assumed that there is no central coordinator.
 Each agent is provided with a local coordinating algorithm that negotiates with its neighbours the value of the manipulated variables to apply to the plant to ensure stability as well as performance specifications.
 The objective of this project consists in the development, analysis, and demonstration in case studies, including smart grids, of methods to design controllers for networked CPS based on optimal control.

 More information at: http://ramses.inesc.pt/HARMONY/